 This event (co-sponsored by the Graduate Group in Comparative Literature and Literary Theory, the Department of English, and the Center for Experimental Ethnography) is part of the 2021-2022 Penn Anthropology Colloquium on “Sense.”

-Join us on Thursday, January 20 2022 at noon for the Center for Experimental Ethnography's Third Thursday conversation with Wazhmah Osman, Assistant Professor at Temple University, and Ra'anan Alexandrowicz, Director, Screenwriter, and Editor.
-Our guests will discuss their film projects, including Osman's "Postcards from Tora Bora" and "Smokescreen", and Alexandrowicz latest piece, "The Viewing Booth".
+On Thursday, January 20 2022 we convened a lively conversation with Wazhmah Osman, Assistant Professor at Temple University, and Ra'anan Alexandrowicz, Director, Screenwriter, and Editor about their film projects, including Osman's "Postcards from Tora Bora" and "Smokescreen", and Alexandrowicz latest piece, "The Viewing Booth".

 DR. WAZHMAH OSMAN